kbabiy/LogCast/README.md

 ## Handling context with message handlers

 Basic approach proposed above suggests LogCastContext creation in the application code.
-This provides simpler code, but is not the only option available for services
+Even though it is simple and straightforward, it is not the only approach available for services

 In service code basic approach has certain properties that can be seen as disadvantages: